Zorlin/raptorswithhats.com-hugo/content/posts/2020-09-19-elastic-nas-part2.md

 ![Creating a static lease](/img/2020-09-19-hc2-router-staticlease.png)

-A quick reboot later, the HC2 has picked up the address and is now ready for action.
+A quick reboot later, the HC2 had picked up the address and was ready for action.

 {{< highlight bash >}}
 root@odroid:~# reboot